 Entries should be 3000-5000 words.

-The prize includes a $500 cash award and one year of free membership in the Stanford Historical Society.
+The prize includes a $500 cash award and one year of free membership in the Stanford Historical Society, in addition to recognition at the SHS Annual Members’ Meeting and on the SHS website.
 Up to two prizes are awarded each year: one to an undergraduate student and one to a graduate student.
 The judges may decide at their discretion not to award any prizes.

 The prize(s) will be presented at the Stanford Historical Society Annual Members’ Meeting in May.